forensic-toolkit/warc-browser/README.md

 # warc-browser

-a cli toolkit for work with web archives.
+a cli toolkit for working with web archives.

 warc-browser uses *DevTools* protocol to automate compatible web browsers, captures all content for given wep page (html, css, js, images, videos, pdfs, ...) and stores the results in *[.warc][warc-doc]* file.
 It came out of need for quickly archiving web pages in a scriptable manner.